Reading Time: 11 minutes

 What Are Herbal Supplements?

 Okay, so what exactly are herbal supplements?
-Basically, they’re products made from plants that people use to try and improve their health.
+They’re plant-based products people use to try to improve their health.
 Think of it like this: instead of going straight for a pill from the pharmacy, some folks turn to nature’s pharmacy first.
-These supplements can come in all sorts of forms – pills, powders, teas, you name it.
+These supplements can come in all sorts of forms, such as pills, powders, teas, you name it.
 The main idea is to tap into the natural compounds found in plants for their potential benefits.

 • Derived from plants